The Mountains & The People

 |Project title:||The Mountains & The People|

 The Mountains & The People is a unique £6.4m project led by the Outdoor Access Trust for Scotland, in partnership with Scotland’s two national park authorities, Loch Lomond & Trossachs and Cairngorms, Forestry Commission Scotland and Scottish Natural Heritage.
-The project was enabled through a £3.2m grant from Heritage Lottery Fund Scotland and focuses on the conservation of the Landscape heritage of the mountains within Scotland’s National Parks.
+The project was enabled through a £3.2m grant from National Lottery Heritage Fund Scotland and focuses on the conservation of the Landscape heritage of the mountains within Scotland’s National Parks.

 The 5 year project (2015 – 2020) will seek to improve 125km of mountain paths and surrounding habitats across 22 different sites.
 In addition to this a wide-ranging activity programme of training, volunteering, education and outreach work will be delivered, ensuring that the social impacts of the project equal the physical improvements on the ground.